ceanna93/ceanna93.github.io/_posts/2021-04-25-transformer-review.md

 To the best of our knowledge, however, the Transformer is the transduction model relying entirely on self-attention to compute representations of its input and output without using sequence-aligned RNNs or convolution.

 ### 3. Model Architecture
+The encoder maps an input sequence of symbol representations $(x_1, ..., x_n)$ to a sequence of continuous repesentations $z = (z_1, ..., z_n)$.
+Given z, the decoder then generates an output sequence $(y_1, ..., y_m)$ of symbols one element at a time.
+At each step the model is auto-regressive, consuming the previously generated symbols as additional input when generating the next.

+The Transformer follows this overall architecture using stacked self-attention and point-wise, fully connected layers for both the encoder and decoder, shown in the left and right halves of Figure 1, respectively.